jaredblack/trivia-wizard-2/docs/stories.md

 We are building the Trivia Wizard app as described in overview.md.
 We will only implement in small, well-defined stories, which are defined in this document.

 ## near future
+- Reconnection will fail once the game code isn't hardcoded.
+Need to accept an (optional?) parameter with CreateGame to supply a game code
 - lots of unwraps now that we made host_tx and option -- we need to handle that better

 ## misc